inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 clicking the '*Run All Tests*' button.
 These responses will be echoed back when a request is made during the corresponding test.

+Selecting the *Example PAS Server Responses* Preset in the dropdown in the upper left will fill in example FHIR bundles for the pended and deny responses.
+It will also fill in a sample value for the Client ID, which is only necessary for the *Demonstrate Authorization* test group, which can be skipped in favor of manual bearer token input in subsequent tests as described above.

 ### Postman-based Demo

 If you do not have a PAS client but would like to try the tests out, you can use